esweetman2/portfolio-optimization/README.md

     Output:
     42504
-This means there are 42,504 possible portfolios for portfolios consisting of 5 assests.
+This means there are 42,504 possible portfolios consisting of 5 assests. n is how many assests will be in the portfolio.

 ### First run through